gnovl/site-monitor-service/README.md

 # Site Monitor Pro - DevOps Showcase

-A modern DevOps project that demonstrates a complete deployment pipeline for a site monitoring service with a modern UI.
+A modern DevOps project that demonstrates a complete deployment pipeline for a site monitoring service with a simple Python Flask application.

 ## Features